Options for Gum Disease Treatment

 At our office, we use clinical laboratory services from OralDNA Labs® to ensure we are giving our patients the best oral health information possible.
 OralDNA Labs® is a specialty diagnostics company designed to provide reliable, definitive and cost effective clinical tests.
 The test is a simple saliva test that is sent and processed at OralDNA Labs.
 The results guide us in treating periodontal disease more effectively by allowing us to prescribe specific antibiotics to treat the specific bacteria causing your periodontal infection.
 This treatment works in conjunction with mechanical disinfection of the mouth (SRP).
 We treat the periodontal infection from two fronts; both systemically and locally.
 Click here to see a sample of a diagnostic report.

 Contact our office today to schedule an appointment!

 Periodontal Disease & How it Affects the Rest of the Body

 The consequences of oral bacteria and periodontal (gum) disease go far beyond the mouth.
-Oral bacteria, especially at high levels, and in combination with an individual’s genetic inflammatory response, result in bad breath, painful, bleeding gums, loss of bone and eventual tooth loss.
-But the consequences of the same bacteria, present for years and decades, add significantly to the risk of wide range of life-threatening diseases beyond the mouth including cardiovascular disease, metabolic health, diabetes, joint and musculoskeletal health, dementia and brain health, and the development of cancer and the risk of it’s progression.
+Oral bacteria, especially at high levels, in combination with an individual’s genetic inflammatory response, result in bad breath, bleeding gums, loss of bone and eventual tooth loss.
+The same bacteria, present for years and decades, add significantly to the risk of a wide range of life-threatening diseases beyond the mouth including cardiovascular disease, diabetes, joint and musculoskeletal disorders, dementia and brain disorders, and the development of cancer.

-OralDNA also offers a variety of tests including diagnostics for Candida (fungal infections), Herpes Simplex Virus (HSV) and Human Papilloma Virus (HPV).
+We also offer a variety of tests including diagnostics for Candida (fungal infections), Herpes Simplex Virus (HSV) and Human Papilloma Virus (HPV).